Instruction

 I'm not condoning missing more than a few serves over the course of two or three games.
 The most important takeaway is of course to make your serves.
 But in singles, it is absolutely worth going for a bit more depth.

 In doubles, I like to use topspin to help roll my serve a little bit deeper in the court.
 The act of brushing up the back of the ball translates to the ball going further (combined with an upward swing trajectory), and will cause the ball to spin into your opponent after landing.
-Again, no need to go crazy on your serve in doubles – find a routine and combination of spin and power that results in a good, relatively deep serve that can’t be attacked, and stick with it.
+No need to go crazy on your serve in doubles.
+Find a routine and combination of spin and power that results in a good, relatively deep serve that can't be attacked, and stick with it.

 On the flip side, trying to hit too much spin can cause you to miss in the net.
 It is crucial not to try to overspin the ball (whether topspin or slice), as that can cause poor swing timing and misses wide, in the net, or even long.
+For a full breakdown of where players go wrong, these 5 common topspin mistakes and how to fix them are well worth reviewing.
 Use spin sparingly.

 Five Huge Mistakes You’re Making in Pickleball Without Even Knowing It